Career Overview

 Education, Training and Skills

-Some secondary school education may be required.
+Some secondary (high) school education may be required.

 Physical strength is required for manual material handlers who work with heavy materials.